 - You can use the different colors to represent standards the students have mastered

-- Use the different colors to represent passing of each number of multiplication facts
+- Use the different colors to represent the passing of each number of multiplication facts

 I have them available in the following categories: